How Do Online Classes Work?

 Two online classes per term is considered full time at SNHU.
 If you’re hoping to maximize the number of courses you take each term to move faster to your degree, you may be surprised by how manageable two courses can be.

-This may be variable at other schools, so it’s important to ask this question up front and understand what constitutes full and part-time – and how your financial aid award might impact your options.
+This may vary at other schools, so it’s important to ask questions up front to understand what constitutes full and part-time — and how your financial aid award might impact your options.

 The best online classes have academic rigor and knowledgeable faculty with expertise in their fields.
 That winning combination, along with supportive resources and staff, creates a learning environment comparable to what you’d expect in a face-to-face class setting.

-Some classes may feel easier than others for you based on your level of interest, willingness to put in the work and comfort level with what’s required of you in a particular course.
+Some classes may feel easier than others for you based on your interest and comfort level with what’s required of you in a particular course.
 If writing is something you absolutely love and a class is writing-intensive, that course may be one you’ll feel really comfortable in.
 If a course seems like it may be challenging, it’s important to consider what resources are available to assist you in the areas you feel you need additional help.

 For example, some schools offer 24/7 drop-in tutoring sessions as well as access to a writing center.
 Leveraging these resources can help you turn in your best work.